-MRP’s goal is to make the highest quality record, with the fastest turn-arounds in the industry, backed by the best customer service around.
-Memphis Record Pressing is proud of it’s Memphis heritage, and is dedicated to keeping all things vinyl alive and spinning for many years to come.
+Throughout, MRP’s goal has been to make the highest quality records with the fastest turn-arounds in the industry, backed by the best customer service around.
+Memphis Record Pressing is proud of its Memphis heritage, and is dedicated to keeping all things vinyl alive and spinning for many years to come.